tsnellgrove/dark_castle3/dc3/doc.md

 	1) load the object variables from the game's save pickle and increment the move count
 	2) calls the interpreter function to convert the user's input into a game command. interpreter returns a 'case' and a 'word_lst'
 	3) before executing the game command, app_main now calls the pre_action function. pre_action scans the available machine scope (simplisticaly, the room Burt is in) for machines that have pre_act triggers.
 If any exist, checks to see if any pre_action Machines are triggered and, if so,  runs those Machines.
 The pre_action function returns the boolean variable cmd_override to app_main. cmd_override == True is for cases where the pre_action negates the player's command.
-	4) If cmd_override is False, app_main now calls cmd_exe to execute the player's command (e.g. "take key" => "Taken")
+	4) If cmd_override is False, app_main now calls cmd_exe to execute the player's command (e.g. "take key" => "Taken").
+From the three cases of cmd_exe(), calls disp_score() from the Score subclass.
-	5) app_main now calls the post_action function which determines if the player's command (for example, pulling a lever) triggers a post_action Machine.
-If so, the Machine is run.
-	6) app_main calls score to check if any gamestate changes (e.g. Burt entering a new room or Burt holding an object in his hand for the first time) merrit a score increase.
+	5) disp_score() ... checks if any gamestate changes (e.g. Burt entering a new room or Burt holding an object in his hand for the first time) merrit a score increase.
 If so, score is increased and an update to the player is buffered.
+	6) app_main now calls the post_action function which determines if the player's command (for example, pulling a lever) triggers a post_action Machine.
+If so, the Machine is run. post_act() also calls disp_score() to see if Machine results have impacted the player's score.
 	7) if game_ending != 'tbd' then app_main calls the 'end' function to buffer the end of game text
 	8) app_main saves the updated objects to the save pickle and resturns 'output' and 'end_of_game' to web_main